kslg/elite-rides/README.md

 ## Deployment to Github

 `$ git add .` - Adding this to the editor terminal commits all the latest file changes.
-The period (.) at the end is what adds all files to the commit.
+The dot (.) at the end is what adds all files to the commit.

 `$ git commit -m “{Commit Details}”` - Pushes the latest changes to the GIT Repository.
 `-m` means "message" which is common practice to add so you and other developers know what changes were being made.